gzark1/KmeansWithHadoop/README.md

     After the MapReduce job completes, you can retrieve the output results from Hadoop HDFS using the following command:

     `hadoop fs -get <path_to_final_output_of_algorithm_iteration>`
+8. To verify the results, execute the "test_kmeans.py" script and review its output.
+This script employs scikit-learn to solve the same problem and allows for a comparison of the resulting clusters.